General questions

 Assuming you tolerate the medication we normally require blood tests at the start (pre-treatment), another after six weeks and then only every three months thereafter.
 Additional blood tests may be required with escalating dose changes.

-There are a few ways in which to acquire blood tests:
+There are a few ways to book blood tests:

 1. Via your GP - with your permission we can send them a request for a Full Blood Count (FBC), Liver Function Test (LFT) and a Fasting Lipid Profile (LP).
 If they are OK with it, you would need to book in for these tests and ask that your GP forward the results to you or us.